ECCC-MSC/open-data/canada.ca_upcoming/msc-data/bulletins/readme_bulletins-datamart_en.md

 SOVD02_CWOW_250553___14352

-A complete listing of all bulletins posted on the datamart is not available.
+A complete listing of all bulletins posted on the MSC Datamart is not available.
-However, once you know which ones you are looking for after consulting the WMO documents, then you can easily checked if they are on our http server using the bulletin search script.
+However, once you know which ones you are looking for after consulting the WMO documents, then you can easily checked if they are on our http server using the [bulletin search script](http://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/bulletins/CMC_Bulletin_Search_Help_en.pdf).

 ### Weather Warnings